 Step 1: Do the research first to know the lay of the land

-There’s a number of ways you can frame this research.
 I’d say there are three primary ways you’ll want to execute this research: competitive analysis, a communications audit, and analyzing brand perception, awareness, and associations.

 Knowing what the competition is doing in the market isn’t just so you can copy their work—in fact, it’s kind of the opposite.
-Knowing the norms and trends among your competitors can show you what they’re missing or leaving out of their own marketing, which is a gap that you can exploit by providing it to your mutual audience.
+Knowing the norms and trends among your competitors can show you what, if anything, they’re missing or leaving out of their own marketing, which is a gap that you can exploit by providing it to your mutual audience.
 Giving the people something they’re looking for—and being the only one to do it—is a great way to stand out.

 Brand perception, awareness, and associations